manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 7. Close the **Create a profile** pane.

-8. Leave all browser tabs open for the next task.
+8. Leave all browser tabs open for the next lab exercise.

 # Proceed to Lab 10 - Exercise 4